jalalmourad/Scrabble_Project_Group2/README.md

 Square: This class represents the individual squares that form the scrabble board.
 Each square can be either empty or used to hold the user inputted letter which gets assigned a score by the provided letter score mechanism.

-ScrabbleBoardFrame: This class is reponsible for the creation of the JFrame that users will be visually seeing upon running the game.
+ScrabbleBoardFrame: This class is responsible for the creation of the JFrame that users will be visually seeing upon running the game.
 The board and its clickable buttons are initialized through here.

-ScrabbleController: This class is responsible for the communicaiton between the Model and the Controller, and processes user input(s) accordingly.
+ScrabbleController: This class is responsible for the communication between the Model and the Controller, and processes user input(s) accordingly.

 ScrabbleView: This class is used by the Model to update the views seen throughout the game's length.